psi-4ward/express-websocket/README.md

 In addition to primus options you can pass a `beforeExpress: function(req, res, cb) {...} ` property to hook in right befor the data goes out to express router.

+Start your app with `DEBUG=express-websocket node app.js` to enable debug output

 ### Client
 ```html